Antipope Boniface VII: Papacy

-Benedict VI
+Under Benedict VI

 When Pope John XIII, born Giovanni Crescentius, of the powerful Roman Crescentii family, died on 6 September 972, the majority of the electors who adhered to the imperial faction, elected Benedict, cardinal deacon of the church of Saint Theodore.
 The anti-imperial faction led by the Crescentii, supported Franco.
 Benedict was consecrated on 19 January 973 but lacked the support of much of the Roman aristocracy.
 On 7 May 973 Otto the Great died, and Otto II took over.
 Otto II's preoccupation with events in Germany created an opportunity for the Roman aristocracy to rebel against the imperial administration.

-Boniface VII
+First Reign

 Crescentius, brother of the late Pope John XIII, led an insurrection and with the help of many Roman malcontents, kidnapped Pope Benedict VI.
 They imprisoned him in Castel Sant’Angelo for nearly two months.
 In July 974 Franco assumed the papacy as Boniface VII.
 Although Otto II, who supported Pope Benedict VI, was still fighting in Bavaria, and could not make it to Rome, he sent Count Sicco, an imperial envoy from Spoleto, to demand the pope's release.
 When Sicco arrived at Castel Sant’Angelo, a priest named Stephen strangled Benedict VI, possibly on orders of Boniface VII.

 Boniface VII's reign was short.
 In one month and twelve days, the imperial representative Count Sicco had taken possession of the city.
 As riots and chaos ensued, Boniface VII took refuge in Castel Sant’Angelo where he robbed the treasury of the Vatican Basilica and fled to Byzantine territory in southern Italy.
 The banishment of the antipope must have been the work of the imperial faction, which were again triumphant in Rome, led by Pandulf the Ironhead.
 Boniface VII is described as a monster by contemporaries, who stated that he was stained by the blood of Benedict VI.
-The events of this period in Rome are unfortunately only known to us through the insufficient notes, and we are barely aware of the rise of Boniface VII before we hear of his overthrow.
+The events of this period in Rome are only known to us through the insufficient notes, and we are barely aware of the rise of Boniface VII before we hear of his overthrow.